sysco-middleware/platform-dojo-challenges_v2201/challenge-03/README.md

 # Update Apt and Install Tomcat
-1. Created yaml file with 2 task
+<number>Created yaml file with 2 task
     * Apt update
     * Install Tomcat
-2. execute command ansible-playbook tomcat9.yml
+<number>execute command ansible-playbook tomcat9.yml
-3. It will update the apt update with cache time for 3600 seconds
+<number>It will update the apt update with cache time for 3600 seconds
-4. Tomcat 9 will be installed
+<number>Tomcat 9 will be installed